-- Improve current knowledge on aged biomass-burning aerosol and its radiative properties
+- improve current knowledge on aged biomass-burning aerosol and its radiative properties

-- Improve understanding of the cloud adjustments to the presence of shortwave-absorbing aerosol within the vertical column, both through aerosol-radiation and aerosol-cloud interactions.
+- improve understanding of the cloud adjustments to the presence of shortwave-absorbing aerosol within the vertical column, both through aerosol-radiation and aerosol-cloud interactions.

 The measurements will span June 1, 2016, to October 31, 2017, which encompasses two biomass-burning seasons.
 LASIC contributes to an international, coordinated strategy focused on the southeast Atlantic.
 It will overlap with the National Aeronautics and Space Administration (NASA) ORACLES-2016 and U.K. CLARIFY aircraft campaigns from August to September 2016, and the NASA ORACLES-2017 and National Science Foundation ONFIRE aircraft campaigns in 2017 (see Related Campaigns link).
 St. Helena Island (15 degrees south latitude and 5 degrees west longitude), located upwind of Ascension within the boundary layer flow and directly west of the main stratocumulus deck, will receive modest secondary instrumentation as part of CLARIFY, LASIC, and NASA.

-Smoke and clouds over the remote ocean represent a regime of significant climatic importance that has not yet been interrogated with comprehensive surface-based measurements.
+Smoke and clouds over the remote ocean represent a regime of significant climatic importance that has not yet been examined with comprehensive surface-based measurements.
 Ascension Island is strategically located to collect observations with which to resolve current uncertainties in the aging and transport of smoke and its interactions with low clouds.
 These processes control the spatial and vertical distribution of the Earth's radiative balance at a location with important cloud feedbacks to climate.
 The long-term, high-time-resolution measurements from an AMF1 deployment provide a stringent test for global aerosol models.

 J.-Y. Christine Chiu